-Professor of Political Science and the School of International Public Affairs
+Arnold A. Saltzman Professor of War and Peace Studies; Professor of Political Science and of International and Public Affairs

 B.A., Columbia University, 2003; Ph.D., University of Pennsylvania, 2010

 Tuncel M. Yegulalp

 Professor Emeritus of Mining in the Department of Earth and Environmental Engineering Eng.Sc.D., Columbia University, 1968